Stock Quote

 • Operating margins (cumulative)

-In Other Businesses, the Company continued to focus on pursuing movie and television adaptations of its major intellectual properties and developing character merchandise to increase the brand value of its titles, as exemplified by the worldwide release of the feature-length CG-animated movie Resident Evil: Death Island in July 2023 and the worldwide release of the animated Onimusha series on Netflix in November 2023.
+In Other Businesses, the Company continued to focus on movie and television adaptations of its major IPs and developing character merchandise to increase the brand value of its titles, as exemplified by the worldwide release of the feature-length CG-animated movie Resident Evil: Death Island in July 2023 and the worldwide release of the animated Onimusha series on Netflix in November 2023.

 2. Financial position overview for the period under review